TheOdinProject/curriculum/ruby/automated_testing/rspec_part_two_code_sharing.md

 end
 ~~~

-This method looks simple enough, but there are 3 possible paths we need to cover with test cases:
+There are 3 possible paths we need to cover with test cases:

 1. When the users age is less than 65
 2. When the users age is equal to 65